Tom-L-M/cellium/README.md

 Find the package in NPM [here](https://www.npmjs.com/package/cellium/), or test it at [NPM RunKit](https://npm.runkit.com/cellium).

-## Support
+## Support and Contributions
-Please, contact this email: t.luchesi.machado@gmail.com for support.

-## Contributing
-If you have an idea on how to improve this package, and want to share it, just make a pull request on [GitHub](https://github.com/Tom-L-M/cellium).
+To report bugs and problems, or if you have an idea on how to improve this package, and want to share it, just make a pull request on [GitHub](https://github.com/Tom-L-M/cellium).
 (For major changes, please open an issue first.)

 ## License
 MIT-Licensed.